Take-a-knee protests drop dramatically after fan backlash

 “For more than a year, members of our team have protested the oppression and social injustices still present in our society,” said the team statement.
 “While some may not have taken a knee or raised a fist, we have all shared the desire to influence positive change.”

-On Saturday, the president doubled down with a tweet urging players to stand at Sunday’s games, saying “Very important that NFL players STAND tomorrow, and always, for the playing of our National Anthem.
+On Saturday, Trump doubled down with a tweet urging players to stand at Sunday’s games, saying “Very important that NFL players STAND tomorrow, and always, for the playing of our National Anthem.
 Respect our Flag and our Country!”

 The protests put NFL owners in a bind, caught between supporting their protesting players and alienating some fans.

-New York Giants owners John Mara asked his players at a Wednesday meeting to stand during the anthem, but did not order them to do so, after three players took a knee last weekend.
+New York Giants owner John Mara asked his players at a Wednesday meeting to stand during the anthem, but did not order them to do so, after three players took a knee last weekend.

 On Sunday, only one Giants player — defensive end Olivier Vernon — knelt for the anthem, while two others raised fists.